-In the best possible conditions, the soil should be loamy but well-draining.
+In the best possible conditions, the soil for your blue glow plant should be loamy but well-draining.
 You should avoid poorly-drained soils whenever possible.
 However, globe thistle plants are tolerant of a wide variety of soil types.
 If you’ve got poor soil, they can handle it.

 Neutral pH is ideal, but they will tolerate slightly-acidic or slightly-alkaline soils.
 Try to maintain a neutral pH as much as possible if you can, but don’t panic if it slides a little off balance.
 Your plant will likely handle it just fine.

 Skip the fertilizer with your echinops plants.
 Thistle plants typically live in conditions where there’s poor soil quality.
 They thrive on a bit of neglect!
 In fact, these are great to start loosening up the soil in areas you plan on converting to gardens later.
 So don’t worry about fertilizing them… they find their food deep under the soil’s surface.